duckietown/duckietown-manual/src/10-setup/setup-devcontainer.md

     This will connect to the Duckiematrix engine running on localhost.
 Make sure to replace `YOUR_DT2_TOKEN` with your actual Duckietown token and keep the double quotes.

-# MacOS Devcontainer Caveats
+# Devcontainer Caveats

-This file contains caveats and special instructions for using the macOS development container.
+There are small caveats and special instructions for using the development container.

 ## Duckietown Viewer/Keyboard Controller etc.

-On macOS, the viewer and keyboard controller may not work as expected due to limitations with GUI applications in Docker containers.
+The viewer and keyboard controller may not work as expected due to limitations with GUI applications in Docker containers.
 As a workaround, you can use the `--browser` option to open the viewer in your web browser:

     dts duckiebot image_viewer devbot --browser